Greg, it’s time to get back to reviewing.

 For myself, I’ve worked in collaborative environments as a software engineer my whole life.
 There is always a sense of anxiety as deadlines loom.
 But watching the Beatles calmly, even joyfully, craft new songs amidst Johns’ chaos instilled in me a sense of awe and humility.
 I wish I had that kind of patience.

-Another thing that emerged from Part 2 was George Harrison’s emergence as a singer-songwriter.
+Another thing that was clear from Part 2 was George Harrison’s emergence as a singer-songwriter.
 We hear the beginnings of songs that would come a couple years later in his debut album “All Things Must Pass.”
 And we hear John and George talk about the possibility of the members of the Beatles creating solo work in parallel with their Beatles work.
 It was astonishing and heartbreaking.
 What if they could have done just that instead of breaking up?

 In Part 3 the group makes plans to do a rooftop performance, which is kind of a compromise among many of the ideas that are pitched.